sinapordanesh/DEF-Educational-Project/README.md

 - Lessons 4, 5 and 7 were missed as we recognized their translations wouldn’t have any point in terms of Java designing, but we highly recommend watching them and understanding all points and rules.

-You can find original Python code repository [here](https://github.com/arjancodes/betterpython)
+You can find original Python code repository [here](https://github.com/arjancodes/betterpython) In addition, you can find the project blog post [here](https://de-fellows.github.io/RexCoding/)